 2. User ID — set in the extension options page

-3. Server URL — defaults to https://li.scaleabm.org, configurable in extension options
+3. Server URL — defaults to https://li.scaleabm.org, configurable in options

 The extension connects the relay automatically on startup.
 No manual activation is needed.